Public speaking & event chairing

 A standalone talk, typically 30–45 minutes, suitable for conferences, association events, and professional dinners.
 Tailored to your audience and theme.Panel Contribution

-As an experienced and engaging panel speaker I’m comfortable challenging received wisdom in the room and contributing perspectives that shift the conversation.Facilitated Session or Workshop For audiences who want to move beyond listening into thinking together.
-A facilitated session gives delegates a direct experience of the kind of work The Mickel Practice does — and often sparks conversations that continue long after the room empties.
+For audiences who want to move beyond listening into thinking together.
+A facilitated session gives delegates a direct experience of the kind of work The Mickel Practice does — and often sparks conversations that continue long after the room empties.Private Client Event Chairing

-Private Client Events For professional services firms, family offices, and advisors who want to bring Mairi in front of their clients.
-A powerful way to add value to an existing client relationship whilst opening a conversation about something that genuinely matters.
+For professional services firms, family offices, and advisors who want to place my expertise in front of their clients or candidate clients.A powerful way to add value to an existing or potential client relationship whilst opening a conversation about something that genuinely matters.

 -